Frequently Asked Questions

 Reward for being 15 iterations with us without major issues in cooperation.
 10% off.

-For 3 month notice period, we offer 10% discount.
+For a three-month notice period, we offer 10% discount.

 The invoice due period is 3 days.
 The intellectual property (IP) of the code produced in the iteration belongs to Toschas until the customer pays the invoice.
 If the customer is late with the payment we can continue the cooperation only if the customer pays for features in advance (prepaid).